 Did you know?

-We all know that the English is one of the most flexible and adaptable languages in the world.
-But what makes the language even more intriguing is that many of its commonly used words have a rather interesting background?
+We all know that English is one of the most flexible and adaptable languages in the world.
+But what makes the language even more intriguing is that many of its commonly used words have a rather interesting (even funny) background?
 Read on to get surprised…

 Did you know that the first person ever to be boycotted was an Englishman named Boycott.
 Charles Cunningham Boycott (1832-97), who was an English land agent at Woolwich, came into conflict with the Land League agitation.
 He had to seek police protection as his men, whose sympathies were with the agitators, refused to work for him.
 The kind of treatment he received at that time is today known by his name, Boycott.